oceanprotocol-archive/OEPs/12/README.md

 ### Publishing an Asset including Computing Services

-The Computing services are published as part of the assets metadata as an additional service offered for that specific asset.
+The Computing services are published as part of the asset (dataset) metadata as an additional service offered for that specific asset.

 The complete flow of publishing an asset with a computing service attached is: